-Elfried said the Soldiers are looking forward to the August training mission.
+Eldred said the Soldiers are looking forward to the August training mission.

-“Working with our partner country is an amazing opportunity to share ideas and knowledge and practice the art of medicine,” Elfried said.
+“Working with our partner country is an amazing opportunity to share ideas and knowledge and practice the art of medicine,” Eldred said.
 “We expect to find a vast number of similarities, but we hope to learn from the differences.”

-The unit’s Soldiers will deal with simulated injuries and illnesses anticipated during a real disaster, Elfried said.
+The unit’s Soldiers will deal with simulated injuries and illnesses anticipated during a real disaster, Eldred said.
 The Soldiers will also be prepared to deal with health issues people experience when a disaster displaces them.